open-telemetry/oteps/text/0000-separate-context-propagation.md

 **ClearBaggage(context) -> context**
-To avoid sending baggage to an untrusted downstream process, the Baggage API provides a function remove all baggage from a context,
+To avoid sending baggage to an untrusted downstream process, the Baggage API provides a function remove all baggage from a context, **GetHTTPExtractor() -> extractor**

-**GetPropagator(type) -> (inject, extract)**
-To register with the propagation system, the Baggage API provides a set of propagation functions for every propagation type.
+To deserialize the state of the system in the prior upstream process, the Baggage API provides a function which returns a HTTPExtract function.

+**GetHTTPInjector() -> injector**
+To serialize the the current state of the system and send it to the next downstream process, the Baggage API provides a function which returns a HTTPInject function.

 ## Additional APIs

 Because the application and context propagation layers are separated, it is possible to create new distributed applications which do not depend on either the Observability or Baggage APIs.

-**GetPropagator(type) -> (inject, extract)**
-To register with the propagation system, additional APIs provide a set of propagation functions for every propagation type.
+**GetHTTPExtractor() -> extractor**
+To deserialize the state of the system in the prior upstream process, all additional APIs provide a function which returns a HTTPExtract function.

+**GetHTTPInjector() -> injector**
+To serialize the the current state of the  system and send it to the next downstream process, all additional APIs provide a function which returns a HTTPInject function.

 # Context Propagation Layer